Jesus Robles Maloof: The power of conviction

 For example, last year in December we had a demonstration on the streets.
 There is a big student movement and they go out on the streets, they get beaten up, and then they get charged with terrorism.
 So we called on citizens to give us information to defend the students.
 On the 1st December they gave us a lot of material, but we couldn't process it because we were at the police station.
 So we had a meeting there with some people that came to help - not human rights defenders, not journalists, just people who wanted to help.
 And we set up a collaborative process of gathering and curating information.
 Finally we used all that evidence to pull the guys out of prison.
 For me it was an example of how we need not only the people physically protesting at the police station, we also need people to take time to analyse the data.

 On the 10th June we used the same platform to crowdsource evidence, and we won, getting students out of prison.
 It's possible to win cases if we organise and think about what we're doing.
 Now we're trying to change things, we're trying to reform the police that enact the use of force .
 We are using the right to film the police.
 In Mexico, you don't need to ask if you have the right to film the police.
 We inform people that they have the right, if they want to do it by phone or whatever you want.
 They don't need to ask permission, they have the right.
-We now have aand it's going pretty well.
+We now have a campaign about the right to film and it's going pretty well.
 People want liberty and once they have a little they don't want turn back.

 What do you see in ten years from now?